 Our curriculum, learning environments and class structures are designed in a range of different ways, so as to support students at a variety of levels across the spectrum.
 There are a range of group structures and timetables that allow students to develop, progress and thrive as they become comfortable within their learning environment, the expectations and routines of their daily school life.

 We support those students who use a range of AAC to communicate and have staff that are trained in the use of both AAC devices and Makaton.

-For our students with more complex Autism we follow a structured TEACCH approach with designated learning spaces, structured routines, visual timetabling as well as limited changes and transitions.
+For our students with more complex Autism we follow a structured approach based on TEACCH with designated learning spaces, structured routines, visual timetabling as well as limited changes and transitions.
 In this group the curriculum is design and delivered to promote independence, communication, emotional awareness and preparation for adulthood.

-There is a main classroom plus additional individual learning pods.
-Though the classroom environment is set up to work in individualised learning areas there is a focus upon fostering appropriate interactions with peers.
+There are different areas of the school designed for pupils whose Autism is complex.
+Although the classroom environment is set up to work in individualised learning areas there is a focus upon fostering appropriate interactions with peers.
 Group working opportunities are dispersed throughout the day to encourage peer on peer engagement and team working and snack and meal times are taken around a table together.